 GTT: DMAR: TEC821 Gateway to Technology:

 Automation & Robotics – Students trace the history, development, and influence of automation and robotics as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 Students use the VEX Robotics® platform to design, build, and program real-world objects such as traffic lights, toll booths, and robotic arms.

-Students are provided large group, small group, and individual orchestra experiences.
-Each student also participates in a combined junior high chamber orchestra.
+Students are provided large group, small group, and individual orchestra experience.
+Each student is also encouraged to participate in a combined junior high chamber orchestra.
 Individual or small group lessons are available to each student.
 The orchestra will perform at several concerts during the year.
 Orchestra meets every other day and is a one-year course.

 Spanish I: FRL801

-This course is an initiation into the structure of the Spanish language and a survey of the cultures in Spanish-speaking countries.
+This course is an introduction to the Spanish language and to the culture of Spanish-speaking countries.
 Speaking, reading, writing, and listening skills will be developed through varied classroom activities.
-Students will gain basic working vocabulary with which they will be able to communicate.
-It is recommended, but not required, that students complete 7th grade Spanish if they intend to take Spanish I in 8th grade.
-After successfully completing a full year of Spanish I, a student is qualified to enroll in Spanish II in high school.
+Students will gain a basic working vocabulary with which they will be able to communicate.
+After satisfactorily completing Spanish I, a student is qualified to enroll in Spanish II in high school.
 This course applies toward the fulfillment of university entrance foreign language requirements.
 This course is for 2 high school credits, and student must request this class both semesters.

 Recommended Courses (based on teacher feedback)

 As students enter the WDM School District with English for Students of Other Languages, the Idea Proficiency Test (IPT) will be administered.
 Students scoring a low proficiency score on oral, written, or reading will be served within the Newcomers Program at Valley High School for three periods in the mornings.
 Students are eligible to participate in the program for two full semesters.
 After completing the Newcomers Program, students will be served by the regular E.S.L. teacher at Indian Hills by taking ESL892.